 - He has the option of delaying his pension for up to two years (until he becomes 60), during which time he will get an additional 4% annual pension.

-Pensions for widows, children and orphans can be found under the EPS programme.
+Pensions for widows, children, and orphans can be found under the EPS program.
 The EPF subscriber’s family member receives an income from these pensions.

-Use Vakilsearch’s EPF calculator to find out how much money you have left in your EPF account before you retire.
+Use Vakilsearch’s EPF Calculator India to find out how much money you have left in your EPF account before you retire.

-A member of the EPFO who has worked for ten years and attained the age of 50 before turning 58 is entitled for an early pension.
+- Reductions in Pensions: A member of the EPFO who has worked for ten years and attained the age of 50 before turning 58 is entitled for an early epf pension calculator.
 In this scenario, the pension amount is lowered by 4% for each year the individual is younger than 58.
 He will receive his decreased monthly pension at a rate of 92% (100% divided by two x four) when he retires at age 56 years old.